AndreevNikita/NetBinSerializer/README.md

 Also Serializer methods has this SerializeStream arg, and because you can write `stream.serialize(myObject, typeof(MyObject))`

 #### SerializationContext
-**SerializationContext** is optimization class, that solves some references problem (inclusive references cicles in the serialize tree) and approves null values
+**SerializationContext** is optimization class, that solves some references problem (inclusive references cycles in the serialize tree) and approves null values

 ## Example
 [Example code for low and hight levels serialization/deserialization](https://github.com/AndreevNikita/NetBinSerializer/blob/master/NetBinSerializer/Test/Program.cs)